Panel Hearing and key objection activities

 Delburn Wind Farm Pty Ltd (OSMI), the proposed Delburn Wind Farm developer, is currently working through a standard process in an attempt to have their plan approved by State and Federal governments.
 If a license is obtained, OSMI have stated they will sell the Wind Farm.

-If you have submitted your objection for the proposed Delburn Wind Farm, you will have received an opportunity to speak to the panel selected by Minister Richard Wynne.
+If you submitted your objection for the proposed Delburn Wind Farm, you will have received an opportunity to speak to the panel selected by Minister Richard Wynne.
 During the Directions Hearing held on the 13th of September 2021, we were advised 62 submitters have requested to speak to the Panel.
-A time table is pending.

 The upcoming dates include: